relaxed pace, perfect for photographers

 behaviour, rather than specifically to photograph, the

 proved to be an unqualified success.
-I was
+I was particularly

-was the excellent company of all the participants; courtesy in the
+the excellent company of all the participants; courtesy in the

 field during the day, and then entertaining and broad ranging

-conversation during the evening meal, with a welcome
+conversation during the evening meal, with a welcome beer,

 I am so glad that I decided to join you on this thoroughly

 enjoyable venture and, if circumstances allow, I would be only